MCT32/CMD-Games/README.md

 # CMD-Games
-A collection of games for command prompt.
+A python based collection of games for command prompt.

+## Features

+## Do-to